James Kelly Laboratory

 • Assistant Professor of Radiopharmaceutical Sciences in Radiology

-Dr. James Kelly received a doctorate in organic chemistry from the University of Cambridge in 2011.
+Dr. James Kelly received a Doctorate in Organic Chemistry from the University of Cambridge in 2011.
 His thesis work, supervised by Dr. Finian Leeper, focused on the development of conformationally restrained analogues of porphobilinogen as inhibitors of porphobilinogen deaminase.
-Upon completion of his doctoral work, Dr. Kelly spent one year as an Alfonso Casanava Research Fellow at the Universidad Complutense de Madrid, supervised by Dr. Miguel Ángel Pozo, before transitioning to a two-year industrial research fellowship carried out at Instituto Tecnológico PET, Madrid.
-Dr. Kelly’s work in Spain focused on radiofluorination of small molecules for brain imaging and automation, and validation of radiosynthesis procedures on automated synthesis units.
-Dr. Kelly moved to the Molecular Imaging Innovations Institute (MI3) at Weill Cornell Medicine (WCM) in 2014 as a postdoctoral fellow in the lab of Dr. John Babich.
-He was promoted to instructor in 2017, and assistant professor of radiopharmaceutical sciences in radiology in 2020.
-He is currently chief of radiopharmaceutical sciences at WCM.
+Upon completion of his doctoral work, Dr. Kelly spent one year as an Alfonso Casanava Research Fellow at the Universidad Complutense Madrid, supervised by Dr. Miguel Ángel Pozo, before transitioning to a two-year industrial research fellowship carried out at Instituto Tecnológico PET, Madrid.
+Dr. Kelly’s work in Spain focused on radiofluorination of small molecules for brain imaging and automation and validation of radiosynthesis procedures for small molecule PET probes.
+Dr. Kelly moved to the Molecular Imaging Innovations Institute (MI3) at Weill Cornell Medicine in 2014 as a postdoctoral fellow in the lab of Dr. John Babich, and was subsequently promoted to Instructor in 2017 and Assistant Professor of Radiopharmaceutical Sciences in Radiology in 2020.
+He is currently the Chief of Radiopharmaceutical Sciences at WCM.
+When not proselytizing about the virtues of radioactive materials in medicine, Dr. Kelly loves to run marathons and travel the world with his wife and daughter.

 View Bio